ContainerSSH/containerssh.github.io/docs/reference/configserver.md

 ## Configuring TLS

-TLS ensures that the connection between ContainerSSH and the configuration server cannot be intercepted using a Man-in-the-Mittle attack.
+TLS ensures that the connection between ContainerSSH and the configuration server cannot be intercepted using a Man-in-the-Middle attack.
 We recommend checking the [Mozilla Wiki](https://wiki.mozilla.org/Security/Server_Side_TLS) for information about which configuration can be considered secure.

 ### TLS version